TIBCOSoftware/snappydata/docs/security/authorization.md

 GRANT ALL ON EXT_T1 TO ldapGroup:<groupName>, bob;
 ```

-TIBCO ComputeDB fetches the current list of members for the LDAP Group and grants each member privileges individually (stored in TIBCO ComputeDB). </br>
+SnappyData fetches the current list of members for the LDAP Group and grants each member privileges individually (stored in SnappyData). </br>
-Similarly, when a REVOKE SQL statement is executed TIBCO ComputeDB removes the privileges individually for all members that make up a group.
-To support changes to Group membership within the LDAP Server, there is an additional System procedure to refresh the privileges recorded in TIBCO ComputeDB.
+Similarly, when a REVOKE SQL statement is executed SnappyData removes the privileges individually for all members that make up a group.
+To support changes to Group membership within the LDAP Server, there is an additional System procedure to refresh the privileges recorded in SnappyData.

 ```pre
 CALL SYS.REFRESH_LDAP_GROUP('<GROUP NAME>');